Topological Big Bangs: Reflection, Itty-Bitty Blenders, and Eternal Trumpets: Beyond Reflection

 This metric asymptotes, for $t >> 1$, to the standard FLRW metric (\ref{eqn:flrw}) with apparent scale factor $a(t) = \sqrt{2t}$, corresponding to a flat, {\it radiation-dominated} universe!
 Somewhat surprisingly upon first glance, it smoothly extends to $t = 0$ by virtue of our construction.
 The blender, with some rescaling, can then simply append to the standard cosmology's very early universe in the radiation-dominated regime, supplanting the singularity: it is ``itty-bitty" in that we think to append it when the (finite) universe is very young and highly contracted.

 As in the case of reflective topological big bangs, the causal pathologies of this spacetime (closed timelike curves) are localized to the very early universe.
-One may still make sense of a classical initial value problem for the future of any spatial $T^3$ slice outside the blender (at any $r_0 > 1$), and an observer in the present has no way of accessing a blender cosmology's closed timelike curves.
+One may still make sense of a classical initial value problem for the future of any spatial $T^3$ slice outside the blender (at any $r_0 > 1$), and crucially, an observer in the present has no way of accessing a blender cosmology's closed timelike curves.
 It is interesting to note that there is no need for inflation to resolve the horizon problem in this picture: the eternal mixing accommodated by the blender ensures that the whole of spacetime is thoroughly causally embroiled, as every inextendible causal curve emanated from the blender.
+This resolution is fundamentally distinct from that of inflation, painting a rather different picture of how the early universe may have thermally equilibrated.
+As pathological as dynamically emerging closed timelike curves would be \cite{hawking1992chronology}, their existence at the ``beginning" of the universe in this manner, perhaps in the regime of quantum gravity and supported by some sort of self-consistent steady-state ``swirling" matter distribution, may be permissible.

-Of course, we do not attempt here to replicate other successes of inflationary perturbative cosmology (see \cite{achucarro2022inflation}) or claim that the present model is a genuinely compelling alternative without much more work.
+As discussed in the introduction, we do not attempt here to replicate other successes of inflationary perturbative cosmology (see \cite{achucarro2022inflation}) or claim that the present model is a genuinely compelling alternative on its own without much more work.
 Indeed, the metric (\ref{eqn:blendermetric}) is somewhat contrived and was composed with no thought toward physical energy conditions-- in fact, a computation shows that it satisfies none of the standard energy conditions in the $r < 1$ region.
-It is an interesting question whether a qualitatively similar picture can be attained under, say, the dominant energy condition or via a physically motivated matter field; we discuss interplay with the singularity theorems below.
+It is an interesting question whether a qualitatively similar picture can be attained under, say, the dominant energy condition or via a physically motivated matter field; this is discussed further below.
 Instead, this example, as the whole of this work, is a proof of concept that there exists a rich vein of possibilities for the nature of the early universe beyond the standard discourse.